NUS-SNL/p4-traffictool/README.md

 To perform a sanity check that the code produced by the tool is compatible with the tools available on your system you can use `./runtests.sh`.
 It runs the tool with a sample p4 program and its corresponding json file to produce scapy codes and checks that they are equivalent.
 It then uses the generated scapy code to produce a pcap file `tests_data.pcap`.
 Then it generates the lua dissector and uses it with tshark to parse the pcap file and checks if the fields are parsed correctly.

 Fulfilling all the above required tests prints `Tests passed`.
 This ensures that the tool is compatible with the wireshark and scapy installation on your system.
+If your system is missing `p4c` or `p4c-bm2-ss` then suitable error message is displayed before `Tests passed`.

 Use `./runtests.sh clean` to wipe out all the code and pcap file generated from the tests directory.